sheila-anne/sheila-anne/src/pages/writing-desk/2022-08-26-how-to-fully-enjoy-your-wedding-day-or-any-other-milestone.md

 Whether you’re hosting a wedding day or a full weekend extravaganza, I promise that you will have a lot going on.
 There will be so many people to see, things to do, emotions to feel, and hugs to give.
 You will need time alone.
 Be honest with others about time you need alone, whether it’s just 5 minutes or 1 hour.
 You might even let a friend know you are turning your phone on Do Not Disturb and will be hiding away in the hotel room to restore.

 Even as an extrovert I hit a point that I needed time alone.
-I simply went to my room, layed down on the bed, and played a 10 minute meditation.
+I simply went to my room, laid down on the bed, and played a 10 minute meditation.
 I reminded myself that I would not miss anything and that I was helping my future self have an even better time because I took a pause to ground.

 What can you do by yourself on your wedding day that would feel special and grounding?